IBM-Quantum-Technical-Enablement/quantum-enablement/README.md

 ## Deprecation Policy

 - This software library is meant to evolve rapidly and, as such, follows its own [deprecation policy](DEPRECATION.md) different from Qiskit's.
-- Each substantial improvement, breaking change, or deprecation occurring on each release will be documented in [`CHANGELOG.md`](https://github.com/IBM-Quantum-Technical-Enablement/quantum-enablement/blob/main/CHANGELOG.md).
+- Each substantial improvement, breaking change, or deprecation occurring for each release will be documented in [`CHANGELOG.md`](https://github.com/IBM-Quantum-Technical-Enablement/quantum-enablement/blob/main/CHANGELOG.md).
 - To avoid dependency issues, exact version specification is encouraged if no upcoming features are needed (e.g. [version pinning](https://www.easypost.com/dependency-pinning-guide)).